yushi1007/js-basics-variables-readme/README.md

 A variable is a container in which we can store values for later retrieval.

-Imagine a box that can hold any type of data: a number, string, boolean, object — even an `undefined`.
-We take some data that we want to store, place it inside the box, and hand the box off to the JavaScript engine, which stores it in memory.
+Imagine a box that can hold any type of data: a number, string, true/false, object — even an `undefined`.
+We take some data that we want to store, place it inside the box, and hand the box off to JavaScript, which stores it in memory.
 All done!
 Our data is safely stored until we need to access it again.

 ![Raiders of the Lost Ark warehouse](https://user-images.githubusercontent.com/17556281/28639657-fea1930a-7216-11e7-8c38-45bc9fab96a7.gif)

 But wait!
-When we ask for the data back, how will the JavaScript engine know _which_ box to retrieve?
-We need to assign a name to our variable — a label for our box — so that we can tell the engine exactly which piece of stored data we want to access.
+When we ask for the data back, how will JavaScript know _which_ box to retrieve?
+We need to assign a name to our variable — a label for our box — so that we can tell the engine exactly which piece of stored data we want.

 ## Name Variables in JavaScript